lkesteloot/weekend-ray-tracer/README.md

     % build/ray 0,199 anim/out 1000

 No UI will be shown.
-The files will be called `anim/out-XXX.png`, etc. Use one of these Makefile targets to combine the images into a single file:
+The files will be called `anim/out-XXX.png` where `XXX` is the frame number.
+Use one of these Makefile targets to combine the images into a single file:

     % make gif
     % make mp4

 # Attributions

-The original rendering code is almost a copy of the original in Peter Shirley's books.
+The original rendering code is almost a copy of the one in Peter Shirley's books.

 The `stb_image.h` and `stb_image_write.h` image reading and writing headers are